Retford: War memorial

-The Grade II* listed war memorial is in the form of an Eleanor Cross, an octagonal structure of late Gothic design.
+The Grade II*–listed war memorial is in the style of an Eleanor Cross, an octagonal structure of late Gothic design.
 It was unveiled by Sir Frederick Milner, the town's former MP, in 1921.
-The memorial features an eternal flame, with the names of the men killed in World War I on the lower eight panels, with bronze plaques containing the names of those killed in World War II.
+The memorial features an eternal flame, with the names of the men killed in the First World War on the lower eight panels, with bronze plaques containing the names of those killed in the Second World War.
 The monument was designed by architect Leonard W. Barnard FRIBA of Cheltenham, and built of Stancliffe stone from Darley Dale, Derbyshire by RL Boulton & Sons.
 A plaque for the Korean War was unveiled and dedicated on 17 August 2008.

 In addition to the main memorial in The Square, there are other war memorials in the town.
 For example, the Sevastopol Cannon in neighbouring Cannon Square is a memorial to those killed in the Crimean War.
 A window in the south aisle of St Swithun's church (by Charles Eamer Kempe) was erected in memory of the Sherwood Rangers who fell in the Second Boer War, being unveiled in December 1903.
 The tablet below contains the following inscription: "To the glory of God, and to the Memory of those of the Sherwood Rangers Imperial Yeomanry who died for their Sovereign and Country in South Africa, 1900-1902" and after the names: "This Window was dedicated by their friends".
 In St Swithun's is also a set of oak boards, naming the 205 fallen members of the Parish from the First World War.

 In St Saviour's Church there is a memorial to the 65 men of the parish killed in the First World War.
-In the churchyard of All Hallows Church in Ordsall is a carved granite cross based on St Columb's Cross in Cornwall.
+In the churchyard of All Hallows’ Church in Ordsall is a carved granite cross based on St Columb's Cross in Cornwall.
 The inscription is in lead letters and reads: "1914-1918/ 1939-1945/ In Proud Remembrance Of Those Who Did Not Return."
 No names are given.
 This is a replacement (1951) for an earlier wooden cross, and is Grade II listed.
 There is also a memorial window in All Hallows’ church.
 Fives Court is a Grade II listed monument of the Rugby Fives type, but without the usual back wall, and was built at the former King Edward VI school site by the mother of William Eyre, a former pupil who died in the First World War.
 The plaque reads: "In Memory Of Capt.
 William Eyre; Who Died Of Wounds; August 19th 1916; Their Name Liveth Forever More."
 Bassetlaw Council notes that the year of death is incorrect (it should read 1915).